-The first type of love that many people experience in life is familial love.
-Depending on the family you're born into, your parents, siblings, and other family members may have been the first to show you unconditional love, care, and support.
+The first type of love that many people experience in life is familial.
+Depending on the environment you're born into, your parents, siblings, and other family members may have been the first to show you unconditional care and support.
 However, there are many different types of families.
 Your family does not need to look like the stereotypical nuclear family we often think of when we hear the word "family" to make an impact.

 First, let's talk about the different ways a family can look.
 Common family types or family structures may include but aren't limited to:

 Every family is different in size, structure, traditions, how they connect, and more.
 No family type or structure is superior to another, and regardless of what your unique family looks like, the love of those closest to you is irreplaceable.

 Why Familial Love Matters

 The ways family love enhances your life are nearly infinite.
 Here are some of the reasons why familial love matters.

 One of the most immediate reasons familial love is so important is that family members work to support one another.
 Having a support system is advantageous for both your physical and mental health and alongside other people in one's life, family members are common additions to a person's support system.

 You need to have people that you can turn to when you're having a tough time.
 You might need a shoulder to cry on or someone to help prop you up when you're feeling low.
 Family members that love you will be more than willing to be there for you in your time of need.

 These family members will also be there to support you during the good times.
 They'll be ready to cheer you on as you're working toward achieving your life goals.
 Knowing that you have people rooting for you will make it easier to keep working to meet your goals.
 It's always great to have people in your corner, and a loving family is one of the best examples of this.